mrf0steer/Parser/Readme.txt

-This parser is found ID from input html parametrs and output this humber.
+This parser is found ID from input html parametrs and output this number.